Emergency: How Do I Access Help Now?

 As part of a comprehensive approach to suicide prevention, Loudoun County Public Schools (LCPS) developed suicide prevention screening guidelines for licensed school personnel to use in contacting parents or, if conditions warrant, Child Protective Services when they believe a student is at risk for attempting suicide.
 The guidelines are consistent with the Code of Virginia (22.1-272.1) and are derived from the Virginia Department of Education's Suicide Prevention Guidelines (2003) document.

 Suicide can be preventable if, as a critical first step, we can identify individuals who are most at risk and direct them to the help they need.
-LCPS utilizes the most evidence-supported tool for suicide screening, the Columbia Suicide Severity Rating Scale (C-SSRS), as part of our broader suicide prevention program.
+LCPS utilizes an evidence-supported tool for suicide screening, the Columbia Suicide Severity Rating Scale (C-SSRS), as part of our broader suicide prevention program.
 The C-SSRS assesses suicide risk through a series of simple, plain-language questions.
 The answers help trained school professionals identify whether someone is at risk for suicide, assess the severity and immediacy of that risk, and gauge the level of support that the person needs.
 Users of the C-SSRS tool ask:

 - Whether and when a student has thought about suicide (ideation)